 Solenoid coil resistance must measure more than 20 ohms.
-Less resistance will cause early failure of the ECM "DRIVER".
+Less resistance will cause early failure of the ECM "Driver".
+Refer to ECM QDR check in Section "3".
 Using an ohm meter, check the solenoid coil resistance of all ECM controlled solenoids and relays, before installing a replacement ECM.
 Replace any solenoid, or relay, that measures less than 20 ohms resistance.